MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     A common use case for force-grabbing is a game where every player has a sword, for example.
 When the round starts, you given all players a weapon by force-grabbing it.
 If you don't want them to let go then set `allowRelease` to `false`.
 Then you can [force release](#force-release) the entities at the end of the game.

-    !!! danger A force-grabbed item can be released "accidentally" Even if an entity is force-grabbed with `allowRelease` set to `false`, it is possible for the entity to be released by [distance-based release](#distance-based-release).
+    !!! danger A force-grabbed item can be released "accidentally" Even if an entity is force-grabbed with `allowRelease` set to `false`, it is still possible for the entity to be released by [force release](#force-release), including if the entity gets too far away from the player or is knocked out of their hand (by physics).
 If you want to ensure that players are always holding an entity during a game, then you should listen for the [grab-release](#grab-sequence-and-events) event and have the player force-hold the entity again.

 ## Releasing Entities